 In most cities, the public transit is managed by one company, but Tokyo has several companies that operate the public transit (which starts to make sense the massive size).
 Tokyo Metro and Toei are the two primary companies that run the subway lines.
 There’s East Japan Railway Company (JR East) that operates passenger railway, including some the Shinkansen lines and Tokyo’s largest commuter network like the circular Yamanote line.
 And there are other private companies that operate public transit in Tokyo.

 There isn’t always English on Tokyo’s public transit.
 There is some English in major subway and rail stations, and most of the station names are in English, but announcements are usually in Japanese.
 If you are taking a bus or a getting away from the major subway/train stations, English will be limited.

 This took me a little while to understand, but when you go from a subway/train on a line operated by one company to one in the same station operated by another company you’ll pay a higher fee.
 If you can stick with the same company (Toei or Tokyo Metro or JR East) for one trip, you’ll save some money.
 Of course, there were times when I just needed to get somewhere, and even though I knew it would be a little more money saving some time was often worth it.

 Yes, it’s confusing to navigate and understand, but because the public transit system is so encompassing (there are over 4000km of subway/rail track in Tokyo) you can get pretty much anywhere you need to go in Tokyo on public transit.
 Both airports have connections to public transit as well.

-Even though I didn’t know much Japanese outside the basics of hello (konnichiwa), excuse me/sorry (sumimasen), and thank you (arigatou gozaimasu) when I needed help (like when I went through the wrong turnstile to the wrong subway line) the staff were very helpful.
+Even though I didn’t know much Japanese outside the basics of hello (Konnichiwa), excuse me/sorry (Sumimasen), and thank you (Arigatou Gozaimasu) when I needed help (like when I went through the wrong turnstile to the wrong subway line) the staff were helpful.